kelnos/slox/README.md

 ### Bad

-* My version's interpreter doesn't attempt to re-synchronize when it encounters a potentially non-fatal parse error.
-This means that your script might have a bunch of errors, but you'll need to run-fix-rerun a lot to get them all reported.
-(It'd probaly require a bit of a refactor to get this working; there's currently no way to bubble up errors while continuing execution.)
 * The parser and interpreter use a lot of recursion.
 Some of the functions in question are able to make use of tail-call optimization, but many calls are not.
 Stack overflows may be possible while running